My property is too small

 This standard compares the number of people in your home to the number of rooms and the space you have to live in.

-First calculate the number of people in your household.
-For this purpose:
+Calculate the number of people in your household

 - Do not count children under 1.